buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_CableFittingTypeFanout.md

+# Pset_CableFittingTypeFanout

 Properties of the fanout type of cable fitting.
 <!-- end of short definition -->